Awards, Recognition and Charity Support

-The QES Recognition Scheme is a recognition of a schools development to promote and achieve quality in the extended services it provides.
+The QES Recognition Scheme was a recognition of a schools development to promote and achieve quality in the extended services it provides.
 It is public recognition that the standards embodied in the Quality Development Framework (QDF) are being met.

-Hindley All Saints Church School has achieved the Bronze School Games Mark award for their commitment, engagement and delivery of competitive school sport.
+Hindley All Saints' Church School has achieved the Bronze School Games Mark award for their commitment, engagement and delivery of competitive school sport.

 Schools received the Activemark if

 - 90% or more of pupils across the school were doing at least 2 hours high quality PE and school sport a week.